siznax/tanuki/README.md

 ### Startup

-Start tanuki app in the shell:
+Start the tanuki app in the shell:

 ```shell
 $ workon flask